 For starters, quantum dot tech means peak brightness and rich colors — very rich.
 When you throw mini-LED backlighting into the mix, screen brightness and image accuracy get a huge boost in overall response time and uniformity.
 Watching the game, you should notice that colors always look sharp and lifelike, and when a big play occurs, you won’t find yourself in a big heap of motion blur.
 That’s also thanks to the lightning-fast Natural Motion 480 rating.

-After the Bowl, the TCL 75-inch 6 Series is also an awesome TV for gaming, thanks to the THX Certified Game Mode, Variable Refresh Rate, and Auto Game Mode, a combined set of features that bring low latency, smooth action, and other fine-tuned tweaks for the best gaming picture possible.
+After the Bowl, theis also an awesome TV for gaming, thanks to the THX Certified Game Mode, Variable Refresh Rate, and Auto Game Mode, a combined set of features that bring low latency, smooth action, and other fine-tuned tweaks for the best gaming picture possible.

 For $1,300, you’re getting quite an impressive TV.
 But if saving a few bucks is important, you could always opt for the TCL 75-inch 5 Series instead.
 It’s $300 less and still brings QLED tech to the table, but without mini-LED backlighting (along with a lower motion clarity rating and less gaming features).